Selling Multiple Complements with Packaging Costs: Walrasian Equilibrium

 We denote by $\xb(S,l)$ the vector $(x(S,l,q))_{q\in\Qbarset}$, by $\xb(q,l)$ the vector $(x(S,l,q))_{\Sin}$, and by $\xb(l)$ the vector $(x(l))_{\Sin,q\in\Qbarset}$.

 For the seller, we also introduce a binary variable $y(S,r)$.
 This variable indicates if partition $\kb$ invokes the assignment of step $r$ of the incremental cost function associated with bundle $S$.
 The cost function graph is encoded in the constraint in the seller's cost function in \cref{def:cost}, given by $r_s =\sum_{\substack{{S'} \in \Predec_0(S)}} k_{S'}$.
 Formally, $y(S,r)= 1$ if $r\leq r_s$ and zero otherwise.
 We assume that there exists a finite number of steps such that $\DC(S,r) < \infty$.
-We denote this number by $\Rbar := \max_{S,r}\{r:\DC(S,r) < \infty\}$ and $\Rbarset:=\{1,\dots,\Rbar\}$. \begin{observation} If package $S$ appears in the seller's partition, then one unit step on every incremental cost function corresponding to a successor of $S$, i.e.,~a package ${S'}\in\Succes(S)$, must be assigned $y(S',\cdot) = 1$. \end{observation} \begin{proof} \cref{observation:cost-function-assignment} follows directly from the definition of $r_S$ in \cref{def:cost} and the definition of the $y(S,r)$ above. \end{proof} \cref{observation:cost-function-assignment} implies that the assignment on incremental cost function $\DC(S,\cdot)$ is limited by the minimum number of steps with finite height among all incremental cost functions $\DC(S',\cdot)$, $S'\in\Succes_0(S)$.
+We denote this number by $\Rbar := \max_{S,r}\{r:\DC(S,r) < \infty\}$ and $\Rbarset:=\{1,\dots,\Rbar\}$. \begin{lemma} If package $S$ appears in the seller's chosen partition, then one unit step on every incremental cost function corresponding to a successor of $S$, i.e.,~${S'}\in\Succes(S)$, must be assigned $y(S',\cdot) = 1$. \end{lemma} \begin{proof} This follows from the definitions of $r_S$ in \cref{def:cost} and of $y(S,r)$ above. \end{proof} \cref{lemma:cost-function-assignment} implies that the assignment on steps of an incremental cost function $\DC(S,\cdot)$ is limited by the minimum number of steps with finite height among all incremental cost functions $\DC(S',\cdot)$ of the successors $S'\in\Succes_0(S)$ of $S$.
 We write the seller's indirect utility as